We're creating a new front-end 'Experience Kit'

 Guidelines

-Buttons must be actionable.
-For example, they could be used to allow people to:
+Buttons must have an action.
+For example, they can allow users to:

 • submit information